 This document is part of the Home Page of St. Francis of Assisi maintained by the Franciscan Friars of the Immaculate.

-of the Seraphic Order, New Bedford, MA, United States of America.
+Seraphic Order, New Bedford, MA, United States of America.

 Eternal Word Television Network